Carlo de Gavardo: Beginning as a Pilot

 Carlo de Gavardo received his elementary and high school education from the Craighouse School and Marshall School in Santiago.
 While he was studying in this last establishment he began his active participation in Chilean motorcycling, where he won the Enduro National Championship consecutively for almost a decade between 1986 and 1994.
 In 1993 he begins to expand his horizons and compete at an international level in the Enduro World Championship in Tulsa, Oklahoma, this only increased his passion for the sport and fed his ambition.
 In 1996 he prepares to run the Paris – Dakar Rallye and becomes the first Chilean to finish the rally.
 On this occasion he is rewarded with a highly regarded seventeenth place.
 Carlo de Gavardo has participated in every Dakar since 1996 up until 2004, achieving his best result (a third place) in 2001.

 Championships and achievements

-By 1997, he receives a fourth place in the Master Rallye: Paris – Moscow – Beijing and is recognized worldwide for the amazing skill shown while driving his motorcycle.
-In 2001, 2004, and 2005 he wins the Rallye World Cup of the International Motorcycling Federation.
+By 1997, he finished fourth place in the Master Rallye: Paris – Moscow – Beijing In 2001, 2004, and 2005 he won the Rallye World Cup of the International Motorcycling Federation.
 In 2004 and 2005 he became the World Motorcycling Champion in the 450 cc category.

 Carlo de Gavardo has participated in the Atlas Rally, Two Sertoes, Master Rallye, Pharaohs Rally in Egypt, Dubai Rally, Las Pampas Rally in Argentina, Morocco Rally, and the Safari Rally.